 Business schools hold information sessions on-campus that prospective students attend to learn more about the school’s offerings.
 These sessions typically include an admissions presentation by school counselors and the chance to meet administrators, local alumni, current students, and faculty members.

 - Online information sessions

 Students unable to attend an in-person information session may benefit from an online version, which typically offers live sessions with faculty, admissions officers, and current students.
 Northwestern University’s Kellogg School of Management offers online information sessions.

 - Prospective/current student meetups

-The social networking program Meetup currently boasts MBA school and program meetings in 58 cities across 22 countries.
+The social networking program Meetup currently boasts MBA school and program meetings in over 50 cities across 22 countries.
 Students can use this platform to find prospective and current students to whom they can talk, ask questions, and learn more about a particular school.